 In addition to leading the Campaign for Better Care — an initiative funded by The Atlantic Philanthropies that is working to ensure that reform is implemented in ways that improve health care for the oldest, sickest and most vulnerable patients — Ness serves on the boards of some of the nation’s most influential organizations working to improve health care.

 Ness sits on the Board of the National Quality Forum (NQF) and the Board of the National Priorities Partnership (NPP).
 She is a member of the Board of Directors and chairs the Consumer Advisory Council of the National Committee for Quality Assurance (NCQA).
-She serves on the Quality Alliance Steering Committee (QASC) and co-chairs the QASC Patient-Reported Measurement Workgroup; she also sits on the Steering Committee of the AQA.
+Ness was recently elected to serve as the first Public Member on the American College of Cardiology (ACC) Board of Trustees.
+She serves on the Quality Alliance Steering Committee (QASC) and sits on the Steering Committee of the AQA.
 Ness co-chairs the Consumer-Purchaser Alliance, a group of leading consumer, employer, and labor organizations working to improve the quality, accountability and affordability of health care.
 She serves on the Aligning Forces for Quality (AF4Q) National Advisory Committee (NAC), and she recently completed service on the Board of Trustees of the American Board of Internal Medicine Foundation (ABIMF).

 In addition, Ness serves on the Executive Committee of the Leadership Conference on Civil and Human Rights and co-chairs its Health Care Task Force.
 She also serves on the Board of Directors of the Economic Policy Institute (EPI) as well as EMILY’s List.